TERMS AND CONDITIONS OF TRADE

 - enabling the Supplier to exercise rights in connection with the Security Interest.

-- Failure by the Supplier to insist on strict performance of any of these Conditions shall not be deemed a waiver thereof.
-The waiver by the Supplier of any provision, or breach of any provision, of the Contract is not to be construed as a waiver of any other provision or a breach of any other provision, or of any further breach of the same or any other provision of the Contract.
+Failure by the Supplier to insist on strict performance of any of these Conditions shall not be deemed a waiver thereof.
+No party to these Conditions may rely on the words or conduct of any other party as a waiver of any right unless the waiver is in writing and signed by the party granting the waiver.
+A waiver by the Supplier of any provision or breach of any provision of the Contract is not to be construed as a waiver of any other provision or a breach of any other provision, or of any further breach of the same or any other provision of the Contract.

 If any provision of the Contract is unenforceable or void either in whole or in part for any reason, then that provision (or part) is deemed to be deleted without in any way affecting the validity or enforceability of any other provision.